kennethillman/at-demo-prismic/README.md

 # Prismic CMS + Nuxt.js + Netlify

-An Active Talents Prrof of Concept
+An Active Talents Proof of Concept.

+## To do

+* Clean up base design
+* Navigation
+..* Add a 2 level menu